jayjaydayday/kim_sian_PythonRPSgame/README.md

 All you need is [Python 3](https://www.python.org/) to play.

 #### Usage
-Clone the project, cd to your directory/download, and run the game.py file in a Python 3 shell (Terminal on a mac / Linux, Windows command prompt).
+Clone the project,  to your directory/download, and run the game.py file in a Python 3 shell (Terminal on a mac / Linux, Windows command prompt).

 #### Rules
 Same as the classic game: